Every day we deal with distractions, struggle to concentrate, and do our best not to procrastinate.

-As discussed, implementation intentions (“if–then” approaches to planning) can be a concrete and effective method for connecting your behaviors to desired outcomes.
-In other words, they bridge the gap between intentions and actions, leaving us with more mental resources for avoiding distractions and competing goals (Gollwitzer, 1999; Achtziger et al., 2008).
+As discussed, implementation intention (if–then approaches to planning) can be a concrete and effective method for connecting your behaviors to desired outcomes.
+In other words, they bridge the gap between intentions and actions, leaving us with more mental resources for avoiding distractions and competing goals (Gollwitzer, 1999; Achtziger, Gollwitzer, & Sheeran, 2008).

 4. Self-Control Spotting

-In this kid’s exercise, children can read and think about some examples of self-discipline and its opposite.
-There are eight boxes at the bottom of the page for kids to cut out, including examples like:
+In this exercise, children can read and think about some examples of self-discipline and its opposite.
+There are eight boxes at the bottom of the page for kids to cut out, including examples such as:

 Here’s a link to the Self-Control Spotting worksheet.